 Q: What happens if tile grout is too wet?

-If you accidentally pour more water than it requires into grout powder and it becomes the wet solution, to thicken it you just need to add more powder.
+If you accidentally pour more water than is required into grout powder and it becomes the wet solution, to thicken it you just need to add more powder.

 Never try to apply wet grout because it is not good at adhering correctly.
 It would create a big mess for you by dripping out and smearing.
 Even wet grout after drying presents shrink and crack results.